Guidelines for Programs During the Covid-19 Pandemic

 Bathrooms: Small groups will be guided by one teacher to use restrooms.
-Social distancing will be enforced.
+Distancing will be enforced.
 Only one child may use the facility at a time.
 Children waiting to use restrooms will be physically distanced from one another.
 Children will always have masks with them and will use them when physical distancing is not maintained.
 Bathrooms will be monitored at all times.
 Staff will clean and disinfect the facility before/after each individual use.

 Disinfection: All indoor areas will be thoroughly disinfected before/after programs – tables, chairs, toys, objects and supplies.
 The floor will be cleaned daily.

 Signage – signage with Covid-19 mandates will be posted in multiple, publicly trafficked locations.
 Staff and families will be educated on new guidelines in advance.
 Signs to be included…How To: Minimize the spread of COVID-19; properly wash hands; promote everyday protective measures; and properly wear a face covering.
 DOH and/or CDC guidelines.

 Cleaning Supplies: Alcohol, Soap, Water, Paper Towels, Disinfecting Wipes, Disinfecting Spray (with alcohol and essential oils).

 Should anyone in the Take Root community (staff or family) contract Covid-19, it is necessary to communicate with us immediately.
 It is mandatory that the person and their immediate family isolate for the advised time period and until tests show negative.

 There is the potential for closure with a switch to online programming IF we feel it is the correct course of action.

 There are extra days alotted on the calendar to use as a safety net should we need to close temporarily.